 Individualized Intensive AFP support

 This Individualized Intensive Support includes on-site technical assistance and support by the AFP facilitator to program leaders including administrators, lead teachers, and the self-study team.
 This assistance guides leaders through the four identified steps of the NAEYC process and empowers them to engage their staff in the work of accreditation.
-These AFP services are available only to programs that are licensed by the Connecticut Department of Public Health.
-For information on the availability of the application to the AFP, please contact Nikki Valerio at nvalerio@ctcharts.org.
+These AFP services are available only to programs that are licensed by the Connecticut Office of Early Childhood.
+For information on the availability of the application to the AFP, please contact Deb Flis at Deb.Flis@ct.gov.

 Individualized Intensive AFP support includes: